 The concept of three protective barriers refers to a series of strong and leak-tight physical barriers between radioactive products and the environment.
-The barriers prevent releases of radioactive products in all circumstances.
-The goal of defence-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel and containing radioactive substances.
+The barriers prevent the release of radioactive products in all circumstances.
+The goal of defense-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel, and containing radioactive substances.
 These safety functions are necessary to ensure all barriers remain effective.

-Uranium dioxide is a ceramic refractory uranium compound, in many cases used as a nuclear fuel.
-The fission products in an operating reactor are contained within U02 pellets that are packed into clad fuel elements which are assembled within the reactor core.
-Both the fuel matrix and fuel cladding prevent escape of the fission product gases and confine fission fragments during abnormal and most accidents.
-This barrier is protected by levels 1 – 3 of defence-in-depth.
-DNB, fuel and cladding temperatures constitute key acceptance criteria.
+Uranium dioxide is a ceramic refractory uranium compound, in many cases, used as a nuclear fuel.
+The fission products in an operating reactor are contained within U02 pellets packed into clad fuel elements assembled within the reactor core.
+Both the fuel matrix and fuel cladding prevent the escape of the fission product gases and confine fission fragments during abnormal and most accidents.
+This barrier is protected by levels 1 – 3 of defense-in-depth.
+DNB, fuel, and cladding temperatures constitute key acceptance criteria.
 Sometimes, this barrier is mentioned as the first and the second barrier.

-Second barrier – Boundary of reactor coolant system
+Second barrier – Boundary of the reactor coolant system

-The reactor core is located within a pressure vessel that in turn is located inside a containment building.
-The primary circuit is a closed circuit made of thick steel.
-The reactor pressure vessel forms part of this circuit.
-Fission products that have escaped from the fuel have to be confined by this second barrier.
-Integrity of the primary circuit is also protected by levels 1 – 3 of defence-in-depth.
+The reactor core is located within a pressure vessel that, in turn, is located inside a containment building.
+The primary circuit is a closed circuit made of thick steel, and the reactor pressure vessel forms part of this circuit.
+Fission products that have escaped from the fuel must be confined by this second barrier.
+The integrity of the primary circuit is also protected by levels 1 – 3 of defense-in-depth.
 Maximum system pressure and PTS are key controlled criteria.

 Third barrier – Containment building

-The containment building is primarily designed to prevent or mitigate the uncontrolled release of radioactive material to the environment in operational states and in accident conditions.
-Therefore it is considered to be the fourth and final barrier in the defence-in-depth strategy.
-While the containment plays a crucial role in Design Basis Accidents or in Design Extension conditions, it is “only” designed to condense steam from primary coolant and to contain it inside the building.
-Integrity of the containment building is also protected by levels 1 – 4 of defence-in-depth.
+The containment building is primarily designed to prevent or mitigate the uncontrolled release of radioactive material to the environment in operational states and accident conditions.
+Therefore it is considered the fourth and final barrier in the defense-in-depth strategy.
+While containment plays a crucial role in Design Basis Accidents or Design Extension conditions, it is “only” designed to condense steam from primary coolant and to contain it inside the building.
+The integrity of the containment building is also protected by levels 1 – 4 of defense-in-depth.